aselsche/pandas-challenge/PyCitySchools/README.md

 **All About Pandas -- PyCitySchools**

 As the Chief Data Scientist for my city's school district, my task was to help the school board and mayor make strategic decisions regarding future school budgets and priorities.
 I used an open source data analysis and manipulation tool, Pandas, and a next-generation web-based user interface, Jupyter Notebook, to analyze a district-wide raw data.
+The analysis can be found here: [Jupyter Notebook](main.ipynb)

 My first task was to analyze the district-wide standardized test results.
 I was given access to every student's math and reading scores, as well as various information on the schools they attend.
 I generated a table called District Summary, which represents a high level snapshot of the district's key metrics: